darkoverlordofdata/huginn-asset-bundler/readme.md

-# Hugin Asset Manager Plugin
+# Huginn Asset Manager Plugin

 pronounced "HOO-gin"

 "On, Hekyll!
 On, Jekyll!
-On Hugin and Munin!"
+On Huginn and Muninn!"

 Static Page generator